NadaFeteiha/Team1_LowCodeAgenthon/README.md

 --------
 This repository implements an inventory management system for healthcare facilities.
 It provides:
 - real-time stock tracking and low-stock alerts
-- demand forecasting using XGBoost
+- demand forecasting using historical trend analysis and semantic search
 - automated purchase-order generation with human-in-the-loop approval
 - a React dashboard for visualization